505-508-0505 FAX: 505-312-8414

 Feeding Therapy

 We use the SOS Approach to Feeding to work with children that are either picky eaters or problem feeders.
+We have specialty training for working with 6 to 16 month olds, toddlers and school aged children utilizing the SOS Food Science/Food School Program.

 Red Flags*